ForgeRock/forgeops/docker/README.md

 ## Image Builds

-The product images are built automatically (using Conatainer Builder) when a commit is made to ForgeOps.
+The product images are built automatically (using Container Builder) when a commit is made to ForgeOps.
 These images are pushed to https://bintray.com/forgerock.

 ## build.sh